-This software results in particular from work performed by Alberto Fassò, Alfredo Ferrari, Johannes Ranft, Paola Sala (the "Authors"), and their collaborators (the "Collaborators").
+This software results in particular from work performed by Alberto Fassò, Alfredo Ferrari, Johannes Ranft, Paola Sala (the "Fluka Authors"), and their collaborators (the "Collaborators").
 The Flair user interface results in particular from work performed by Vasilis Vlachoudis (the "Flair Author") and collaborators (also the "Collaborators").
-The Fluka Authors and Flair Author are jointly referred to as "Authors".